 Using the signup form below, you can subscribe to multiple State and Federal agencies for updates regarding COVID-19 in Ohio.

-On Sunday, March 22nd, under the direction of Ohio Governor Mike DeWine, Ohio Department of Health Director Amy Acton, M.D., MPH issued a Director's Order to require all Ohioans to stay in their homes to prevent the further spread of COVID-19 beginning at 11:59 p.m.
-EDT on Monday, March 23, 2020 until 11:59 p.m. on April 6, 2020.
+On Thursday, April 22nd, under the direction of Ohio Governor Mike DeWine, Ohio Department of Health Director Amy Acton, M.D., MPH issued an Amended Director's Stay and Home Order to require all Ohioans to continue to stay in their homes to prevent the further spread of COVID-19 until 11:59 p.m. on May 1, 2020.
 This Order prohibits holding gatherings of any size and closes all nonessential businesses.
 It does NOT prohibit essential activities like going to the grocery store, receiving medical care, or taking your pet for a walk.
 Residents can return home from out of state and can leave the state.

 For more information on what this Order means for you, please visit this link to Governor DeWine's COVID-19 page.